28 Comments

 3. To Natural Society’s general editor: You have a very willing and well-informed audience.
 Please do not treat us as children who must be teased, cajoled, coaxed, and duped into doing what’s ‘good’ for us.
 I.e., instead of saying “this ingredient” in the email subject line and in the article teaser, say “MSG.”
 Our time is valuable and, for some of us, very limited.
 We need to determine quickly whether the article’s content is relevant to our current needs.
 Thank you.

-4. hummingbird says:
+4. blank hummingbird says:

 I love MSG.
 It is in all instant soups.

-5. Ridd Ance says:
+5. blank Ridd Ance says:

 I couldn’t care less what “scientific” or political “evidence” deems MSG “safe” to eat.
 It got me terribly sick until I removed it completely from what I eat.
 No more Chinese food, no more “natural flavor” in my diet, only salt and pepper.